Japan in February: Weather, Festivals, and Travel Tips

 During February, Japan experiences heavy snowfall, especially in the northern regions such as Hokkaido.

-So be sure to dress appropriately to stay warm.
+So, be sure to dress appropriately to stay warm.

 Why Visit Japan in February

-Despite being the low season, there are still plenty of reasons to consider this month for your travels.
+Despite being the low season, there are plenty of reasons to consider this month for your travels.

 Less Crowded